Vallejo Ferry Terminal Reconfiguration Project

 Design work on the project began in 2022.

-Environmental review and permitting is scheduled for 2023 and 2024.
-(We are here!)
+Environmental review and permitting is occurring through 2024.

 Construction is scheduled to occur in 2025 or 2026.